 Long-distance cycle routes

 If you are putting together your own cycling holiday, the best thing to do is to follow the LF routes: linear cycle routes which are intended for cycling from a to b.
-They can easily be combined with themed routes.
 And whether you are camping or prefer having a proper roof over your head, you won’t have any trouble finding a nice place to stay thanks to a great choice of cycle-friendly accommodation in the Netherlands.
 Don’t fancy organising everything yourself?
 Just let one of the many companies who provide cycling packages do it for you!

 LF routes are national cycle routes (together approximately 3,900 kilometres; year 2020) and perfect for multi-day cycle trips.
-These long-distance, cross-border routes constitute a national network of approximately 4,500 kilometres.
-They are signposted in two directions with rectangular white signs with green lettering.
+These long-distance routes are signposted in two directions with rectangular white signs with green lettering.
 The signs show the route number, the route name and a directional arrow.
-The addition of ‘a’ or ‘b’ indicates the direction: direction a (e.g. LF1a Noordzeeroute/North Sea Route) usually goes from North to South or from West to East, and vice versa for direction b.
+The addition of ‘a’ or ‘b’ indicates the direction: direction a (e.g. LF7a Oeverlandroute/River Bank Route) usually goes from North to South or from West to East, and vice versa for direction b.
 From 2019 you will also see new LF signs in the field.
 The LF Maasroute, the LF Zuiderzeeroute and the LF Kustroute (Coastal Route) are the first routes with this new signage.
 The signs are a bit smaller and have a simple, clear print.
 You see them in two directions, always in combination with a junction sign.

 Dutch LF routes don’t end at the border.
 There are plenty of options to cycle on to Belgium, Germany or Great Britain.
 More and more European countries provide long-distance cycle routes.
 Some LF routes are part of international routes, for instance the Rijnfietsroute (Rhine Cycle Route) and the LF Maasroute (River Maas Cycle Route).